spacetelescope/specviz/docs/line_labels.rst

 and the user can read his/hers own line lists as text files formatted in Astropy's ECSV format.

-One a spectrum is displayed in the plot window, clicking on the green "Line Labels" button in the main menu bar will bring up a floating window which contains the functionality to manage the line lists.
+One a spectrum is displayed in the plot window, clicking on the "Line Labels" tab in the plug-in bar bar will give access to the line labels tool, which contain the functionality to manage the line lists.

 Selecting line lists
 ^^^^^^^^^^^^^^^^^^^^

 Use the drop-down menu to select a line list.
-Alternatively, use the File menu button (the yellow folder) to read a line list from a user-supplied file.
+Alternatively, use the File menu button to read a line list from a user-supplied file (see more about that at the end of this page).

 Currently, the following line lists are supplied within the package and available via the drop-down menu: